uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     Please note, using the `rm -rf` command would permanently delete the specified file or specified directory and its contents.
-Ensure you input the correct file path, we suggest copying the filepath found in the output "Requirement already satisfied: numpy in /home/$USER/.local/lib/python3.11/site-packages (1.26.3)".

 <!-- markdownlint-enable MD046 -->

 Here's an example of the correct procedure for installing `pip` packages within a `conda`: